j91k/confluence_bot/confluence API token guide.md

 - The API token inherits the permissions of your Atlassian account
 - Make sure your account has appropriate read access to the Confluence spaces you want to index

-### Token Security

-- Treat your API token like a password
-- If you suspect your token has been compromised, delete it immediately and create a new one
-- Consider using a token with limited permissions when possible

-### Token Expiration

-- When creating your Confluence API token, you will be required to select an expiration date
-- Make note of this expiration date as your token will stop working after that time
-- You can manually revoke a token at any time by returning to the API tokens page and clicking "Revoke"
-- Plan to create a new token before the expiration date to ensure uninterrupted access

 ### Troubleshooting

 If you encounter authentication issues: